alxroyer/scenario/doc/src/devel/coding-rules/files.rst

     # -*- coding: utf-8 -*-

-The ``tools/checkrepo.py`` script checks this rule over the files of the git repository.
+The '.repo/checkfiles.yml' file describes the encoding applicable to each file of the repository.